tpoisonooo/ROGRAG/README.md

 # HuixiangDou2: A Robustly Optimized GraphRAG Approach

+## Introduction

+GraphRAG pipeline involves numerous components and parameters that require tuning, which makes it difficult to determine whether the performance gains are due to pipeline optimization or internal parameters.
+Additionally, many public QA datasets have been incorporated into LLM training sets.
+The different input prompts of LLMs can affect the generated results while identifying which key tokens trigger appropriate outcomes is challenging for non-LLM training personnel.
+This uncertainty decreases the differentiation of RAG results (for example, our tests on citation RAG accuracy improvements on certain small LLMs yielded random results).

-We integrated 4 open-source projects (HuixiangDou, KAG, LightRAG, and DB-GPT, totaling 18k lines of code) and conducted comparative experiments on a test set where the performance of `Qwen2.5-7B-Instruct` was subpar.
+HuixiangDou2 does not propose new method, but integrated 4 open-source projects (HuixiangDou, KAG, LightRAG, and DB-GPT, totaling 18k lines of code)，conducted comparative experiments on a test set where the performance of `Qwen2.5-7B-Instruct` was subpar.
 The results showed an improvement from a baseline score of 0.6 to ~0.75.

 We ultimately developed a GraphRAG implementation whose performance has been recognized by domain experts.
 [Here is the report]([./docs/](https://github.com/tpoisonooo/HuixiangDou2/blob/main/docs/huixiangdou2_github.pdf)).